 The key is curiosity, and it is curiosity, not answers that we model. - Vivian Paley

 Brandyn earned her Bachelor of Science in Elementary Education from Grove City College, with a concentration in math and science.
 She taught high school science at a private school in Ohio (i.e. biology, chemistry, physics and physical science), directed the science fair there, and loves to inspire children to revel in the intricacies of nature.
+She is currently earning her graduate degree from the University of Washington in Library and Information Science and is a research assistant for Dr. Katie Davis in partnership with the Pacific Science Center.

 She has an extensive background in early childhood dance education and was the Artistic Director at Aspire Academy of Expressive Arts in Sequim, prior to moving to Kitsap County.
 When inspiring children to dance, sing, and make music in forest school, she draws on her certification in American Ballet Theatre’s® National Training Curriculum, Music Together™, and the Brain Dance Method.
 Brandyn believes that all children are innately artists, initiators of originality, and it is her passion to foster this in their very first experiences at school.